MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group-age-criterion.md

 Supported values are negative ninety (-90) through positive nine hundred (900).

-> [!NOTE]
-> If the campaign uses MaxClicks, MaxConversions, or TargetCpa bid strategy types, then the multiplier will inform rather than directly modify or override the automated bid.
-For auto bidding the multiplier is used as a weighted percentage to inform Microsoft Advertising about how much you value the criterion relative to other criteria.
-For example, a -50% bid multiplier for a mobile device criterion with the Max Conversions bid strategy to indicate that you value conversions from mobile traffic half as much as other device types.
-The same bid multiplier with the Max Clicks bid strategy would indicate that you value clicks on mobile half as much as other device types.
-> Additionally, if the campaign uses MaxClicks, MaxConversions, or TargetCpa bid strategy types, the valid range of values that you can use to inform auto bidding is -100.00 through 30.00.

 **Add:** Optional.
 The bid adjustment will be set to the default of *0* if not included.
 **Update:** Required
 **Delete:** Read-only